etuong/nginx-auth-server/README.md

 To get started,

-1. Run the server app
+1. Run the server app (default localhost:3000)
-1. Build the client app
+1. Build the client app (Nginx calls the build directory via nginx.conf)
 1. Run Nginx using the configuration file (nginx.conf) on this repo.

 ## System